JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Lens model

 As a consistency test, we compare geo-z with photometric redshifts for systems that lack \zs, and results are shown in Fig.~\ref{Fig_GeoZ}.
 The photometric redshifts were obtained from or following the methods of \citet{Adams2023}.
 In brief, the photo-$z$'s were calculated from JWST photometry, extracted in 0\farcs16-radius apertures, and aperture corrected based on PSF models.
 The photometry was then run through the EAZY phot-$z$ code \citep{Brammer2008} using the template combination from \citet{Larson2022}.
 In MACS0416, these photo-$z$'s recovered 235/261 (90\%) of known MUSE spectroscopic redshifts \citep{Caminha2017}.
 Approximately half of our lensed sources are in the \citet{Adams2023} catalogs, while the rest are blended or contaminated with foreground cluster galaxies or the intra-cluster light.
 These required manual aperture placement to obtain \zp\ estimates.

 To first order, there is a good correspondence between all three redshifts, but there are several examples of significant mismatches.
 (All results for all systems are given in Table~\ref{tab_arcs}.)
-Many of the outliers in the photometric redshift concentrate below redshift 1.
+Many of the outliers in the photometric redshift concentrate below $z_{phot}\approx 1$.
 This may be simply because these sources are fainter or contaminated by intracluster light as suggested by the relatively large concentration of outliers near $z_{phot}\approx 0.4$ (the redshift of the cluster).
 The number and distribution of mismatches between geo-z and photo-z are comparable to the mismatch between photo-z and the spectroscopic redshift.
-Focusing on the biggest outliers, there are $\approx 4$ red points (geo-z) that are more offset (when compared with the $z_{phot}$--spect-z outliers or blue points outside the perfect correlation).
+Focusing on the biggest outliers, there are $\approx 4$ red points (geo-z) in Fig.~\ref{Fig_GeoZ} that are more offset (when compared with the $z_{phot}$--spect-z outliers or blue points outside the perfect correlation).
 These could be false positives in our sample (that is, incorrectly identified lensed systems).
-Two of these systems are already ranked D in table~\ref{tab_arcs} as unreliable.
-These are systems 113 ($z_{geo}=0.69$, $z_{phot}=2.02$) and 114 ($z_{geo}=16.67$, $z_{phot}=0.51$) in table~\ref{tab_arcs}.
+Two of these systems are already ranked D in Table~\ref{tab_arcs} as unreliable.
+These are systems 113 ($z_{geo}=0.69$, $z_{phot}=2.02$) and 114 ($z_{geo}=16.67$, $z_{phot}=0.51$) in Table~\ref{tab_arcs}.
 A third suspicious system is 116 ($z_{geo}=16.69$, $z_{phot}=3.11$) which is ranked C (and hence not used as a constraint) and with very discrepant geo-z and photo-z.
-System 81 ($z_{geo}=11.3$, $z_{phot}=2.56$), in this case two counterimages form a pair of symmetric features near the expected position of the critical curve and are ranked B and used as constraints in the full lens model.
+System 81 ($z_{geo}=11.3$, $z_{phot}=2.56$), in this case two counterimages form a pair of symmetric features near the expected position of the CC and are ranked B and used as constraints in the full lens model.
 The third counterimage candidate is very faint, ranked C and hence not used as a constraint.
-The discrepant redshift for this system can easily be explained if this third counterimage is not the true one, since in this particular case most of the constraining power on the geo-z comes from the third counterimage.
-Even if the adopted redshift for system 81 is wrong, the fact that we only use the relatively close pair 81.a and 81.b as constraints results in very little weight in the final model, since this pair of images is already very close in the source plane for a wide range of redshifts.
+Moreover, when using only the two images ranked B, we derive $z_{geo}= 2.8_{-1.1}^{+4.4}$, in better agreement with $z_{phot}$, thus confirming our low confidence on the third image of system 81.
+Even if the adopted redshift for System 81 is wrong, the fact that we only use the relatively close pair 81.a and 81.b as constraints results in very little weight in the final model, since this pair of images is already very close in the source plane for a wide range of redshifts, with a separation of just $\approx 1.5$ arcsec in the image plane.
+Despite the suspicion that the high geo-z of System 81 may be biased (when considering the third counterimage candidate), we opt for including this system with the high-z estimate of the redshift, in order to maintain consistency with the other rank B images.
 We conclude from this comparison that for systems ranked B, $z_{geo}$ is a reliable estimate of the redshift of the system.
+Errors for the geo-z estimations are listed in Table~\ref{tab_arcs}.
+A more detailed study of the errors in geo-z from estimates obtained with WSLAP+ can be found in \cite{Diego2023a} where it is demonstrated, with a bootstrap analysis, how the errors are representative of the true errors (see their figure 8), except for systems in the outskirts of the lens where the number density of lensing constraints is low.